 In most scenarios, SVGs are not a format you’ll use very often.

 Now, onto WebP.
 The format is great, and in most cases, it does indeed save a lot of disk space just as promised.
-Check out these two example images:
+Check out these two example images from our article covering Sketch alternatives for Windows::

 - the original JPG version is 204 KB